mvcds/my-library/books/never-split-the-difference/Your voice is a switch flipper.md

-The voice can act like an emotional switch flipper, calming the other people down.
+Voices can act like an [[Emotion|Emotional]] switch flipper, calming the other people down.

 - DJ Voice: make a point with it by inflecting downwards, up to questions
 - Joyful voice: done with a relaxed smile